Automic-Community/Automation-As-Code-with-Visual-Studio-Code/README.md

 Documenation and Instructions
 ---

-<p>This template lets you communicate with the AWA or CDA backend using the exposed REST endpoints.
+<p>This template lets you communicate with the CDA, CDD and AWA backend using the exposed REST endpoints.
 For this you need the Visual Studio Code Editor and&nbsp; REST Client Plugin.</p>
 <ol>
 <li>Download Visual Code from here: https://code.visualstudio.com</li>
 <li>Install the VS Code REST-Client.
 To do so, search for "REST" in the Extension marketplace.
 Using this extension, you can interact directy with the Automic REST API within the VS Code editor.</li>
-<li>Use the provide .rest tempates to start working with the AWA or CDA REST API</li>
+<li>Use the provided .rest templates to start working with the CDA, CDD and AWA REST APIs</li>
 </ol>

 Copyright and License